milesar/AQU-HostsApp/README.md

 This project is for AQ&U sensor hosts, and provides a cross-platform mobile app for managing their sensors along with easier, more direct access to the data they record.
 It was built with the Ionic v4 beta and Angular (see package.json for all dependencies and other frameworks / packages used).
-The project file structure is organized according the the Angular Style Guide.
+The project file structure is organized according to the Angular Style Guide.

 <img src="https://github.com/milesar/AQU-HostsApp/blob/master/resources/Screenshot1.png" width="300">
 <img src="https://github.com/milesar/AQU-HostsApp/blob/master/resources/Screenshot2.png" width="300">